 4) Poppie’s Fish and Chips

-One simply cannot have an English food tour without fish and chips.
+One simply cannot have a 24 hours in London itinerary without fish and chips.
 I loved Poppie’s because of its adorable retro decor.
 If you click on the link to their website, when you arrive, you will see Pop himself wearing a hat made out of a newspaper and looking every inch the cranky gentleman.

 The hat’s not actually not made out of real newspaper because that wouldn’t be hygienic.
 But as fish and chips were traditionally served in a newspaper, Poppie’s prints its own clean, ink-free papers for the take-away fish.